 And with no rings on my finger.
 Yikes!
 This is a first.

-I got a bit dressed up, donned some make-up, and spruced myself up.
-It was incredibly nerve-wracking to venture into a group of strangers, only knowing Nicky, and fly solo.
+I actually moved my engagement Trilogy ring onto my left hand for some level of normality, I got a bit dressed up, donned some make-up, and spruced myself up.
+It was incredibly nerve-wracking to venture into a group of strangers, only knowing Nicky, and to fly solo.

 Maiden voyage of Ms. Essie Bell: First solo expedition to circumnavigate a festival amidst strangers.